JaniJunaid-Shaik/Hackathon/README.md

 # 🛡 Phish Sentinel
+ - An AI-Powered Browser Extension for Phishing Email Detection and Fraud Prevention
+---
 ## Hybrid Explainable AI System for Intelligent Phishing Email Detection

 Phish Sentinel is an AI-powered phishing email detection system that uses Natural Language Processing (NLP) and Machine Learning to classify emails as **Phishing** or **Legitimate**.
 The system provides a confidence score and explainable insights to improve transparency and user awareness.